-Example 1 - Overpaid invoices Some customers of your clien them to the profit and loss ac nt have overpaid their invoices.
-The client retains overpayments and credits count.
-Report If you: • know or suspect that the client intends to dishonestly retain the overpayments.
-Reasons for such a belief may include: • The client omits overpayments from statements of account. • The client credits the profit and loss account without making any attempt to contact the overpaying party.
-Do not report If you: • believe that the client has no dishonest intent to permanently deprive the overpaying party.
-Reasons for such a belief may include: • Systems operated by the client to notify the customer of overpayments. • Evidence that requested repayments are processed promptly. • Evidence that the client has attempted to contact the overpaying party. • The client has sought and is following legal advice in respect of the overpayments.
+Example 1 - Overpaid invoices

+Some customers of your client have overpaid their invoices.
+The client retains overpayments and credits them to the profit and loss account.

+Report If you: •know or suspect that the client intends to dishonestly retain the overpayments.
+Reasons for such a belief may include: The client omits overpayments from statements of account.
+The client credits the profit and loss account without making any attempt to contact the overpaying party.
+Do not If you: report •believe that the client has no dishonest intent to permanently deprive the overpaying party.
+Reasons for such a belief may include: